 Uploading Spreadsheets To The GMC

-When you choose to upload Google sheets to the Google Merchant Center you can either use ordinary Google Sheets or you can use the Google Merchant Cent’s template.
+When you choose to upload Google sheets to the Google Merchant Center, you can upload your own Google spreadsheet or Generate a new Google spreadsheet from a template.

-Either way, you’ll have to make sure that you fill out all the correct product info in your spreadsheet, such as:
+Make sure you fill out all the product columns in your spreadsheet:

 - product ID

-The more data and the more relevant information you include in these spreadsheets, the better you’ll be able to filter your data, organize your campaigns, and in the end optimize your performance.
+The more data and the more relevant information you include in your product spreadsheet, the better you can filter your data, organize your campaigns, and optimize your performance.

 Making Changes To Your Product Feed